ryansgot/forsuredbcompiler/README.md

 ## Quickstart

-### The three library dependencies for your application
+### The four library dependencies for your application
 1. forsuredbcompiler (compile only)
 2. forsuredbapi
 3. A platform integration library (see https://github.com/ryansgot/forsuredbandroid for an example)